 Boys at the establishment worked as builders, plumbers, agriculturalists and caters.
 They were paid at the same rates as they would have been following these trades in London.
 They could also be dismissed, get into debt, and be 'sued' in the community's court for money owing.
 The girls performed the domestic work, while one of them managed the institution's shop.
 The girl in charge bought all her stock from outside suppliers and sold the goods in the Little Commonwealth's own currency.

 Following accusations that Lane had engaged in immoral relations with some of the girls at the Little Commonwealth, its Industrial School certification was withdrawn on April 9th, 1918.
 The establishment was closed down soon afterwards.

-The buildings now form part of a Franciscan friary.
+The buildings now form part of the Friary of St Francis.